 There are also various types of speakers that can be used in this type of setup such as floor-standing, in-wall, on-wall, in-ceiling, and bookshelf speakers.
 A full surround system (setup correctly), will sound outstanding!
 It is a whole new level of movie experience in your very own home!
 Downsides of a full surround system are cost and setup but are totally worth it in my opinion.

 Media devices can refer to many different things, basically anything that outputs a unique video and audio signal.
-For example, this can be a cable box, gaming system, fire tv, apple tv, roku, Blu-ray/DVD player, computer, etc. These devices will connect to either the receiver or television/projector (depending on the setup).
+For example, this can be a cable box, gaming system, fire tv, apple tv, Roku, Blu-ray/DVD player, computer, etc. These devices, like preamps - our guide - will connect to either the receiver or television/projector (depending on the setup).

 If using a receiver, most all media devices will connect by an HDMI for video/audio and sometimes a digital optic (TOSLINK) cable for higher quality audio.
 Audio streamers will connect by a digital optic, digital coaxial, or 3.5mm/aux cable.
 Some great audio streamers are the sonos connect, chromecast audio, audiocast, and there are plenty of others out there.
 Media Devices are kind of important because without them you might just be staring at a blank screen.